probcomp/programmable-vi-pldi-2024/README.md

 (tensor(7.8314), tensor(2.4545))
 ```

-We've added spaces in the above example print out between the independent experiments involved in Table 4.
+We've added spaces in the above print out between the independent experiments involved in Table 4.

 A few things to note:
-* The IWAE label is equivalent to IWELBO, as is the RenyiELBO name (from the experiments on Pyro and NumPyro).
+* (**Abbreviations**) The IWAE label is equivalent to IWELBO, as is the RenyiELBO name (from the experiments on Pyro and NumPyro).
 * All system comparison experiments (Pyro and NumPyro) are labeled with their names in this table.
-* We did not report the standard deviation in this table: for each experiment, the first array is the mean over several trials, and the second is standard deviation.
+* (**What the numbers mean**) We did not report the standard deviation in this table: for each experiment, the first array is the mean over several trials, and the second is standard deviation.
-* Pyro and NumPyro use the negative ELBO as their objective (negative ELBO minimization), to compare with `genjax.vi` (and what we've done in Table 4) is apply a minus sign to the Pyro and NumPyro results.
+* **(Objective value convention)** Pyro and NumPyro use the negative ELBO as their objective (negative ELBO minimization), to compare with `genjax.vi` (and what we've done in Table 4) is apply a minus sign to the Pyro and NumPyro results.

 ## Notes on artifact evaluation